Sainy98/Legal-Assistant/lexi-legal-assistant/README.md

 A modern, interactive legal query assistant built with React and Framer Motion.
 This tool allows users to submit legal questions and receive simulated answers with proper citations to supporting legal documents.

-## 📸Screenshot
+## 🔗Live Link

 ## 📖Fearures
-✅ Ask a legal question through a clean, responsive form ✅ Receive authoritative simulated answers with supporting citations ✅ Smooth animations using Framer Motion
+* ✅ Ask a legal question through a clean, responsive form
+* ✅ Receive authoritative simulated answers with supporting citations
+* ✅ Smooth animations using Framer Motion
-✅ Beautiful, modern UI with Tailwind CSS
+* ✅ Beautiful, modern UI with Tailwind CSS
-✅ External PDF document link opens directly in a new tab ✅ Loading spinner while the system processes your query
+* ✅ External PDF document link opens directly in a new tab
+* ✅ Loading spinner while the system processes your query

 ## 📦Tech Stack
 * React